ono-midori/ono-midori.github.io/techs/libevent.md

     enum bufferevent_options options);
 ```

-The base is an event_base, and options is a bitmask of bufferevent options (BEV_OPT_CLOSE_ON_FREE, etc).
-The fd argument is an optional file descriptor for a socket.
+The base is an event_base, and options is a bitmask of bufferevent options (`BEV_OPT_CLOSE_ON_FREE`, etc).
+The `fd` argument is an optional file descriptor for a socket.
 You can set fd to -1 if you want to set the file descriptor later.

 Make sure that the socket you provide to bufferevent_socket_new is in non-blocking mode.
 Libevent provides the convenience method evutil_make_socket_nonblocking for this.